Updated: Apr 13, 2021

-Click here to read the NBC 4 article entitled LA Federal Judge Orders Quick Release of Migrant Children in Custody
+Click here to read the NBC 4 article titled LA Federal Judge Orders Quick Release of Migrant Children in Custody

 by City News Service via NBC Los Angeles